 Medicine, Conflict and Survival is an international journal for all those interested in health aspects of violence and human rights.
 MCS is the designated journal of Medact and its international partner IPPNW.
 It was founded in 1985 and was originally published under the title of Medicine and War.
-It is published quarterly by Routledge.
+It is published quarterly by Routledge and continues to play an important role in debates around health, peace and violence.
+Visit the Medicine, Conflict and Survival website on Routledge.

 It publishes material on the following issues: